nodejs/node/doc/api/vm.md

 it has a different global object than the rest of the code.

 One can provide the context by ["contextifying"][contextified] a sandbox object.
-The sandboxed code treats any property on the sandbox like a global variable.
-Any changes on global variables caused by the sandboxed code are reflected in the sandbox object.
+The sandboxed code treats any property in the sandbox like a global variable.
+Any changes to global variables caused by the sandboxed code are reflected in the sandbox object.

 ```js